5app/dare/README.md

 #### Filter Syntax

 The type of value affects the choice of SQL Condition syntax to use.
 For example an array will create an `IN (...)` condition.

-Prefixing the prop with `%` will create a `LIKE` condition.
-And a hyhen will negate the filter.
-See examples below...
+Prefixing the prop with:

+- `%`: creates a `LIKE` comparison
+- `-`: hyhen negates the value
+- `~`: creates a range

 | Key     | Value                     | Type           | = SQL Condition